If you are interested in sharing information with the Greek community please email DOS-Greek@arizona.edu.

 The following is a list of suggestions that may ease your student’s transition to fraternity/sorority membership:

-- For concerns about a specific student please contact us so we can find the best course of action to help.
+• For concerns about a specific student please contact uso we can find the best course of action to help.

 Within The Bond (page 6) you will also see a key regarding Access and Participation.
 This may help your student find their best fit.